 This program is open to residents statewide.
 However, there are not providers available in every county.
 Participants must be willing to live in an assisted living residence located in one of the following counties:

 The California Department of Health and Human Services requires that participants in this waiver program contribute to their room and board costs.
-In 2021, the monthly “room and board rate” is either $1,079.37 or $1,099.37, depending on one’s income.
 For those who cannot afford this minimum monthly expense, they may be able to a find a spot in a publicly subsidized housing apartment.

-To qualify, applicants must be a minimum of 65 years old, or a minimum of 21 years old who have a need for both a specific level and type of care and meet the financial restrictions.
+To qualify, applicants must be a minimum of 65 years old, or a minimum of 21 years old if disabled.
+Applicants must also have a need for both a specific level and type of care and meet the financial restrictions.
 Individuals must be qualified for nursing facility care, but not require so much care that it becomes prohibitively expensive to receive that care in an assisted living environment.
 Ultimately, the state and the assisted living residence will determine whether the resident’s care needs can be met by the facility.